 Help for non-English speakers

-For overseas qualifications advice, a free telephone interpreter is available via the Translating and Interpreting Services on 131 450.
+For overseas qualifications advice, a free telephone interpreter is available via the Translating and Interpreting Service (TIS) on 131 450.

 All non-English documents require official translations.

 The Australian Government Department of Home Affairs provides a free translating service allowing holders of certain types of visas to get key personal documents translated for free.
 For help in applying for the free translating service, phone 1800 962 100.

 If you are not eligible for the free translating service, consider other translation providers.
 Visit the National Accreditation Authority for Translators and Interpreters (NAATI) online directory to find a translator.

 The Overseas Qualification Unit general academic assessment fact sheet (PDF, 421KB) provides general information about the service.

 Watch this video to learn about the Overseas Qualifications Unit and find out how overseas qualifications are assessed and recognised.